IBM/vpc-vmware-cloud-foundation/README.md

 After the bare metal server provisioning and initial VMware configurations, you can access and manage the IBM-hosted environment.
 To do this step, you can use VMware clients, command line interface (CLI), existing scripts, or other familiar vSphere API-compatible tools.
 These options can be combined with IBM Cloud automation solutions, such as using IBM Cloud Terraform provider with Schematics.

+In general, with the roll-your-own (RYO) solutions, you are responsible for provisioning the VPC, its prefixes and subnets as well as IBM Cloud Bare Metal Servers and set up the vSphere clusters, including installing and configuring VMware vCenter Server®, vSAN, NSX-T, attaching file storage.
+To ease up the provisioning process, this terraform provides and example how to provision VPC assets with optional two architectures.

-This terraform provisions VPC assets with two architectures.
-The roll-your-own option provisions VPC, subnets and hosts based on [VMware roll-our-own architecture in VPC](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-overview).
+The default roll-your-own option provisions a VPC, required subnets and IBM Cloud Bare Metal Servers with preinstalled ESXi based on [VMware roll-our-own architecture in VPC](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-overview).
 An overview of the solution is shown below.

 ![RYO Architecture](images/arch-ryo.png)

 Optionally, you can deploy VPC assets following [VMware Cloud Foundation (VCF)](https://docs.vmware.com/en/VMware-Cloud-Foundation/index.html) architecture.

 ![VCF Architecture](images/arch-vcf.png)

-For the required common services, such as NTP and DNS, you can use IBM Cloud VPC basic services and solutions.
+For the required common services, such as NTP and DNS, you can use IBM Cloud VPC services and solutions.
 For Active Directory™, you can use IBM Cloud VPC compute resources to build your Active Directory in IBM Cloud VPC, or interconnect with your existing Active Directory infrastructure.

 For connectivity needs, you can use IBM Cloud VPC and IBM Cloud interconnectivity solutions.
 For public internet network access capabilities, the options include floating IP addresses and Public Gateway configurations within your VPC.
 VPC routes are used to route traffic to NSX-T overlay through Tier 0 Gateway.